On the Visibility of Alternating +Achiral Knots

-The bunch of Seifert circles restricted to $F$ contain some inside Seifert circles and two Seifert arcs.
-A priori these arcs could belong to one or two distinct Seifert circles of $K$.
-The two Seifert arcs of $F$ (which are in dotted lines on Fig. 4 and Fig. 6) connect the four points NW, SW, SE and NE of the Haseman circle of the tangle.
-The corresponding tangles are either {\bf horizontal} (Fig. 4(a)) or {\bf vertical} (Fig. 4(b)). \\ We have \begin{lemma} All the four strands appearing on the projection of Fig. 3 belong to the central Seifert circle.
-The configurations $r_k(\widehat{F})$ and $R_k(\widehat{F})$ with $k=0, 2$ are excluded.\\ \end{lemma}
+The bunch of Seifert circles of $\Pi$ restricted to $\rm F$ contains some inner Seifert circles and two Seifert arcs.
+The two Seifert arcs shown in dotted lines in Fig. 3 are either horizontal $(b_1)$ or vertical $(b_2)$.
+These arcs belong either to one or two distinct Seifert circles of the projection $\Pi$.

+So we have: \begin{lemma}$\,$ Assume without loss of generality that the two Seifert arcs of $\rm F$ are vertical.
+Then: \begin{enumerate} \item The Seifert arcs of \,$\widetilde {\rm F}$ are horizontal and the four strands connecting $\rm F$ to $\widetilde {\rm F}$ belong to the central Seifert circle. \item The configurations (I), (III), (V), and (VII) cannot occur.